pbollhorn/boardfolio-frontend/README.md

 This repo contains the frontend for our BoardFolio web app.

-Link to deployed frontend: (Not deployed yet)
+Link to deployed frontend: https://boardfolio.jcoder.dk

 Link to repo for backend: https://github.com/AndyTheDragon/BoardFolio